To reference a single unit

 To make a variable or constant visible to other units, declare it as global, that is, outside any routines.

 Python allows script units to refer to each other with circular references.
 For instance, if you need to call scripts declared in UnitA from UnitB, and to call scripts declared in UnitB from UnitA, you must add references to both units.

-USEUNITstatement does not import, share or merge project items.
-So, these elements remain available only for the project the unit is imported from.
-To be able to work with elements that reside within external projects, you may need to import them to or share them with the current project that uses the unit.
+importstatement does not copy, share, or merge project items.
+These elements remain available only for the project the unit is imported from.
+To be able to work with elements that reside within external projects, import them to or share them with the current project.
 For more information about this, see Sharing Project Items and Their Child Elements Among Several Projects.